Welcome to SPECTRA home page2017/05/01: Version 10.1.0 has been released.

-Request from the AuthorIf the users are presenting or publishing their results using SPECTRA, they are kindly requested to cite the related reference: T. Tanaka and H. Kitamura, "SPECTRA: a synchrotron radiation calculation code."
-Journal of Synchrotron Radiation 8, 1221–1228 (2001)
+Related PublicationsIf the users are presenting or publishing their results obtained with using SPECTRA, they are kindly requested to cite the related reference(s).

 Supported Operating SystemsThe graphical part of SPECTRA is written in the C++ language with wxWidgets GUI tool kit and OpenGL graphic library.
 Thanks to portability of these libraries, SPECTRA will run on most available operating systems such as Microsoft Windows, Mac OS X, Linux, and most unix-like operating systems.

-Important Notes on Brilliance CalculationIn version 10.0, rigorous estimation of brilliance based on the Wigner function method has become available (Phys.
-Rev. ST-AB, 17 (2014) 060702), in contrast to that based on the traditional way by the Gaussian approximation.
-Although the brilliance estimation by the Gaussian approximation is still available for campatiblity with the older versions, it is referred to as GA.Brilliance (Gaussian-Approximated) and is distinguished from the rigorous estimation.
+Important Notes on Brilliance CalculationIn version 10.0, rigorous estimation of brilliance based on the Wigner function method has become available, which is in contrast to the traditional method based on the Gaussian approximation.
+Although the brilliance estimation by the Gaussian approximation is still available for compatibility with the older versions, it is referred to as GA.Brilliance (Gaussian-Approximated) and is distinguished from the rigorous estimation.

 - Energy spectra of the brilliance, flux density, partial flux after passing through a slit, and total flux